kowaleuro/TheMadOtter/README.md

 In order to escape from the dungeon you as a "Mad Otter" must defeat various enemies, avoid traps and look for new weapons and powerups.

-Game was created as a project for university classes.

 ## Technologies Used
 - JavaFx - version 15.0.1